manubot/try-manubot/README.md

 This repository contains a demo manuscript, intended as a playground for everyone to practice using Manubot.

+To edit the manuscript, make changes to the files in the [`content`](content) directory.
+You can edit files with the GitHub web interface by using the pencil icon, as shown in the [getting started video](https://manubot.org/docs/getting-started.html).
+Alternatively, if you have experience with Git and GitHub, you can fork this repository and make a traditional [pull request](https://help.github.com/en/articles/creating-a-pull-request).

 ## Manubot

 <!-- usage note: do not edit this section -->